Priyadarsini-0303/CV_VistorCounter/README.md

 ## Advancement Note

-The current system uses YOLO for face detection, but we can enhance accuracy by replacing YOLO with the **RetinaFace model**, which provides superior face detection capabilities especially under challenging conditions.
+The current system uses YOLO for face detection, but we can enhance accuracy by replacing YOLO with the **RetinaFace model**, which provides superior face detection capabilities especially under challenging conditions.This implementation as been provided in the Advancement_CV_TASK.ipynb file in this gitub.

 ---